abdhkarim/abdhkarim/README.md

 ---

 <div align="center">
 ⭐ Thank you for visiting my profile!
-Feel free to explore my repositories and leave a star ⭐
+Explore my repositories and leave a star ⭐
 </div>